sampart/WhiteOctoberPagerfantaBundle/README.md

 ### Custom template

-If you want to use a custom template, add another argument
+If you want to use a custom template, add another argument:

 ```twig
 <div class="pagerfanta">